ClintAtTheBroad/loamstream-strawman/README.md

 in [ExternalCommandPipelineTest](https://github.com/ClintAtTheBroad/loamstream-strawman/blob/master/src/test/scala/loamstream/ExternalCommandPipelineTest.scala).

 ### Cons
-This approach is geared toward sequential computations.
+* This approach is geared toward sequential computations.
 It's possible to have steps run in parallel (see `parallelize` in [loamstream/Pipeline.scala](https://github.com/ClintAtTheBroad/loamstream-strawman/blob/master/src/main/scala/loamstream/Pipeline.scala)), but that's something that needs to be added on.

-The API provided by Cats is geared toward walking a graph of pipeline steps, not examining the graph in total.
+* The API provided by Cats is geared toward walking a graph of pipeline steps, not examining the graph in total.
 This could make some optimizations harder, if that was something we ever wanted to do.

-The code looks nice (if I may say so), but the underlying ideas in Cats are advanced and hyper-abstract.
+* The code looks nice (if I may say so), but the underlying ideas in Cats are advanced and hyper-abstract.
 This could pose a problem if we needed to dig into that code in the future.
 On the other hand, an analogy with other frameworks is possible: for example, if I want to respond to HTTP requests in a Java program, I can extend the HttpServlet class and implement some methods.
-That the environment in which my class will run - a complex, multi-threaded app server that handles all corner cases of a decades-old protocol - is complex is largely of no consequence because I don't need to care about the implementation of the containing app server.
+That the environment in which my class will run - a complex, multi-threaded app server that handles all corner cases of a decades-old protocol - is complex is no problem; don't need to care about the implementation of the containing app server.

 ======